Middle-earth in motion pictures: Franchise expansion (2024–present)

-Return to live-action films (2027)

 After Middle-earth Enterprises was acquired by Embracer Group, Warner Bros. and New Line signed a new deal with them to make more The Lord of the Rings live-action films.
 In May 2024, the studios announced that two new films were in development with Jackson, Walsh, and Boyens producing.
-The first new film was given the working title The Lord of the Rings: The Hunt for Gollum, with Serkis directing from a screenplay by Walsh, Boyens, Gittins, and Papageorgiou.
-In October 2024, Boyens stated that "we’ve begun to work, conceptually, on two different live-action films.
+The first new film was The Hunt for Gollum, with Serkis directing from a screenplay by Walsh, Boyens, Gittins, and Papageorgiou.
+In October 2024, Boyens stated, "we've begun to work, conceptually, on two different live-action films.
 The first being The Hunt For Gollum, the second one still to be confirmed."
 She added that the ideas for both of the films included the character of Gandalf.
 In February 2025, Serkis said filming would take place in 2026.
 RNZ reported that Wellington, New Zealand would serve as the production hub for the new Lord of the Rings films.
 In June 2024, Sir Ian McKellen said he was open to playing the role of Gandalf again in future projects.
 At a fan event in August 2025, McKellen said that "There's a character in the movie called Frodo, and there's a character in the movie called Gandalf", though he did not specify whether he or Elijah Wood, who was also present at the event, would be reprising their roles.
 The Hunt for Gollum is scheduled to be released on 17 December 2027.
+On 15 June, it was announced that Anya Taylor-Joy joined the cast as Seren, a Sindar Elf from the Woodland Realm.

+In March 2026, Peter Jackson announced that Stephen Colbert was co-writing the script for a new Lord of the Rings movie in collaboration with his son Peter McGee and Philippa Boyens.
+The project is being developed under the working title The Lord of the Rings: Shadow of the Past.
+The plot is said to chronologically be set decades after The Return of the King, but detail events from a number of chapters in The Fellowship of the Ring which were not depicted in its adaptation.

+In May 2026, at Cannes Film Festival, Jackson announced that he was in the early stages of developing an adaptation of Tolkien's other writings into films, which would include The Silmarillion and Unfinished Tales of Númenor and Middle-earth as source material.
+Acknowledging that though Christopher Tolkien had previously been against the idea, the filmmaker detailed that since his passing in 2020 he has been collaborating with the family's estate.